railwayapp/docs/src/docs/reference/support.md

 ## Enterprise

 For enterprises, we offer everything in [Business Class](#business-class) along with custom support tailored to your needs.
-Reach out to us at [team@railway.app](mailto:team@railway.app) for more information.
+Reach out to us at [team@railway.com](mailto:team@railway.com) for more information.